khan4019/angular-interview-questions/README.md

 6. How would you select all the child components' elements?
 7. How would you cache an observable data?
 8. How would you cache observable data?
-9. How do you mock a service to inject in a unit test?
+9. How Event Emitters works in Angular?
-10. How would you run unit test?
+10. How do you mock a service to inject in a unit test?